SGNovice/Disease-detection-using-chest-xrays/README.md

 automated disease diagnosis to the realm of reality.

-Given the team's vision to make healthcare better for everyone, everywhere, and having paid attention to the trends and recent breakthroughs with deep learning, we decided to experiment with several variations of convolutional networks for this project.
+Given the team's vision to make healthcare better for everyone, everywhere, and having paid attention to the trends and recent breakthroughs with deep learning, we decided to experiment with several variations of convolutional neural networks for this project.
 Recent work has shown that convolutional networks can be substantially deeper, more accurate, and efficient to train if they contain shorter connections between layers close to the input and output.
 We embraced this observation, and leveraged the power of the Dense Convolutional Network (DenseNet),